kpoppel/timelapse/README.md

 ## Smartphone
 First off get one of those old smartphones and install IP Webvam (https://play.google.com/store/apps/details?id=com.pas.webcam&hl=en) on it.

 Configure the app as you like.
-I have configures mine to save images in size 1280x960.
+I have configured mine to save images in size 1280x960.
 This seems like a nice compromise between image size and creating timelapse videos later in 720p quality.

 ## Script requirements
 There are only three requirements: